Vyral/base-template/_posts/2022-04-01-the-best-way-to-buy-and-sell-simultaneously.md

 {% include pullquote.html %}

 Alternatively, you could **sell your current house with the caveat that the buyer signs a rent-back agreement with you**.
-Essentially, that agreement would allow you to live in that house for a preset period after you sell it while you rent it from the buyers.
+Essentially, that agreement would allow you to live in that house for a preset period after you sell it.
 In a hot seller’s market like this, some buyers may even be willing to let you stay there for little or no charge while you use that rent-back period to search for a home.

 Hopefully this gave you a clearer understanding of how to buy and sell at the same time.
 If you have any further questions, don't hesitate to give us a call or send an email.
 We’d love to help you.